Spankyty/web.vixenlights.com/content/en/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/edit-functions.md

 ### Background

 This wizard page (**Edit Functions**) and the **Edit Channels** wizard page define the majority of the fixture.
-Vixen comes with a number of built in functions to make this data entry task easier.
+Vixen comes with several built-in functions to make this data entry task easier.
 This page defines the functions that will be assigned to channels on the next wizard page (**Edit Channels**).
 The name of each function needs to be unique.
 Note the names of the predefined functions can be changed to better match your fixture's user manual.